s3xysteak/lethal-company-mods-copier/README.md

 ```

 - Run `lethal-company-mods-copier.exe`, click the button and wait for it to finish.
 You can close the program directly after completion.

-## Features

-This program will copy mod files and folders in the same directory to the game directory of Lethal Company.
-This is useful for distributing and facilitating installation for friends who are too lazy to install `r2modman` after creating mod packs with `r2modman`.